KTkool/DTC-OSTI-Cancer-FPhase2/Extended_Model/Data/Data_Readme.txt

 ___________________________________________________________________________________________________

 NOTE: OUR .MAT FILES ARE TOO BIG TO BE HAPPILY PUSHED TO GIT HUB.
-INSTEAD THEY CAN BE FOUND ON THE DATA HUB WEBSITE: URL = /dataset/mat-model-tumor-development
+INSTEAD THEY WILL BE UPLOADED TO Kathryna 's ACCOUNT ON THE DATA HUB WEBSITE
+AS SOON AS WE CAN FIND AN INTERNET CONNECTION WITH A DECENT UPLOAD SPEED
 -------------------------------------------------------------------------------------------------------------------------------

 Data notation